 "Therefore my people are gone into captivity, because they have no knowledge: and their honourable men are famished, and their multitude dried up with thirst" (Isaiah 5:13).

 "My people are destroyed for lack of knowledge: because thou hast rejected knowledge, I will also reject thee, that thou shalt be no priest to me: seeing thou hast forgotten the law of thy God, I will also forget thy children."
-(Hosea 4:6)
+(Hosea 4:6)What must we do to not be counted among the ignorant?
+I can't and won't give you specifics, because that's someone else's job:

 "Revelation, light, and knowledge come through the power of the Holy Ghost.
 The words of the Master as recorded in John are expressive.
 'But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you' (John 14:26).
 And again, '… he [the Holy Ghost] will guide you into all truth … and [shall show] you things to come' (John 16:13).
 In fact, we can neither teach nor learn gospel truths without the Holy Ghost."
 (Elder Hartman Rector, Jr., "Ignorance Is Expensive", April, 1971 General Conference)